getsentry/sentry/src/sentry/pipeline/README.md

 Some key points to understanding pipelines:

- * A pipeline executes a set of views (that recieve the `pipeline` instance), moving through them by having the view itself call `pipeline.next_step`.
+ * A pipeline executes a set of views (that receive the `pipeline` instance), moving through them by having the view itself call `pipeline.next_step`.

- * Each executed view may maintaine state within the pipeline using the `pipeline.bind_state` method.
+ * Each executed view may maintain state within the pipeline using the `pipeline.bind_state` method.
 This state is associated to the users session.